 b53.
 R-squared measures the degree to which the fund and its benchmark index are correlated.
-The closer it is to 100%, the more similar the historical performance between the two.
+The closer it is to 100%, the more similar the historical performance between the two.b54.

-b54.
 Sharpe ratio is a measure of excess return per unit of risk, as defined by standard deviation.
 A higher Sharpe ratio suggests better risk-adjusted performance.

 Fund data, Style Box and Morningstar Portfolio Ratings All Morningstar data is © 2017 by Morningstar, Inc. All rights reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Index Description:

-i30.
-Bloomberg US Aggregate Bond Index is an unmanaged market value-weighted performance benchmark for investment-grade or better fixed-rate debt issues, including government, corporate, asset-backed, and mortgage-backed securities, with maturities of at least one year.
+i96.
+Bloomberg US Government/Credit Intermediate Index is a market value-weighted index of government and investment-grade corporate fixed-rate debt issues with maturities between one and 10 years.
 Results assume the reinvestment of all capital gain and dividend distributions.
 An investment cannot be made directly into an index.